privacy-tech-lab/gpc-privacy-choice/README.md

   };
 ```

-4. To test the browser extension from local repository, open the browser (Chrome, Brave, etc) and find the manage extentsion options from settings.
+4. To test the browser extension from local repository, open the browser (Chrome, Brave, etc) and find the manage extension options from settings.
 In Google Chrome, this can be done by clicking on the puzzle icon on the top right corner, and then clicking `Manage Extensions`.
 5. Turn on the developer mode, and then click the `Load unpacked`.
 Select the folder `gpc-privacy-choice/src` from your files.
 6. The extension should now be loaded and you should see the registration page popping up on the browser.
 In order to access the extension and start writing to your database, supply a valid prolific ID and password (mentioned above) to go through the registration process.